4 Tips for Making the Most of the Post-Holiday Downswing

 It’s going to take a really enticing deal to thaw the January spending freeze.
 By getting creative with your promotions and offering something people will want, you can increase your sales.
 Did you sell a lot of gift cards or e-gift cards during the holiday season?
 If you have the e-mail addresses of recipients, send them an email with a special promotion to entice them to spend their gift card or consider purchasing additional items, or to reach a broader audience post your message on social media for all customers to see.

 December is a big month for going out and dining at restaurants.
 When January hits, people want to spend more time at home and recover.
 This is a great time to offer a new takeout deal or a “New Year, New You” healthy meal special if you are a restaurant owner.
 This could work for both carry-out and delivery—and January might be a good month to test out delivery as a service if you don’t offer it already.
 Even though you may have fewer people in the restaurant, you can still get sales from the people dining at home.

 Start a Loyalty Program

 People love to be rewarded for their spending and have the opportunity to earn free items in exchange for their purchases.
+If one of your business goals for the new year is more customers, launching a loyalty program can be a great place to start.
 A common practice with loyalty programs is to offer something free after the 10th purchase.
 For the month of January, think about decreasing this to five purchases.
 By setting a smaller, more achievable goal during that month, you may be surprised by the traffic you see coming in your business.